 - Males can weigh 1,500 lbs and be as long as 11 feet.
 Females are smaller.
 They weigh around 700 lbs an average of nine feet in length.

-How To Swim with the Sea Lions of Los Islotes
+How You Can Play with the Sea Lions of Los Islotes

 My sea lion adventure was one of many during my week-long exploration of the Sea of Cortez with UnCruise.
 I also hiked, kayaked, snorkeled, and swam with a whale shark 20 feet long.
 But if you’re not interested in a cruise a variety of boat tours based in nearby La Paz.
 Fun Baja, an outfitter that partnered with UnCruise for our whale shark expedition also offers Los Islotes trips.
 However, unlike UnCruise they don’t provide wetsuits.